SoftFluent/CodeFluent-Entities-Documentation/getting_started.md

 ## [Update your model](getting-started/update_your_model.md)

-Information on how to install CodeFluent Entities.
+Information on how to update your business model.

 ## [Extend your Data Access Layer](getting-started/extend_your_data_access_layer.md)